How to Transition from Easter to Spring Home Decor: Simple Swaps That Take Minutes

 woven basket with pink peonies and blue and white flowers hanging on front door

-Now that our home if clear of all easter decor, my next step is to add the spring accessories that will give our home a soft transitional and calm feeling.
-Are you will me on this transition?
+After our home is clear of all Easter decor, my next step is to add the spring accessories that will give our home a soft, transitional, and calm feeling.
+Are you with me on this transition?

 PIN this post to refer to the suggestions and tips for transitioning your home from Easter to spring home decor.